BettercareHealth/bettercare/perinatal-hiv/test-5.md

 	1. Anyone who is interested in counselling and wants to help people
 	1. Only doctors
 	1. Only professional nurses
-	1. Only someone who is HIV positive themself
+	1. Only someone who is HIV positive themselves
 4. A characteristic of a good counsellor is:
 	1. To be kind, caring and understanding
 	1. To be firm and give clear advice